Convergence Analysis of Alternating Projection Method for Nonconvex Sets: Convergence of alternating projection method for designing structured tight frames

-\begin{proof}[Proof the \Cref{thm:convergence ETF}] It is clear that both $\setG_a$ and $\setH_{\xi}$ are compact and semi-algebraic sets, hence the sequence $\{(\mG_k, \mH_k)\}$ is bounded.
-According to \Cref{thm:main convergence}, the remaining task is to establish the three point property \eqref{eq:3point property} and the local contraction property \eqref{eq: local contraction}.
-To that end, we first give out a useful result characterizing the gap between the $N$-th and $(N+1)$-th eigenvalues of $\mH_k$ when $k$ is large enough. \begin{prop} Under the same setup as in \Cref{thm:convergence ETF}, we have
+\begin{proof}[Proof of \Cref{thm:convergence ETF}] It is clear that both $\setG_a$ and $\setH_{\xi}$ are compact and semi-algebraic sets, hence the sequence $\{(\mG_k, \mH_k)\}$ is bounded.
+According to \Cref{thm:main convergence}, the remaining task is to establish the three-point property \eqref{eq:3point property} and the local contraction property \eqref{eq: local contraction}.
+To that end, we first give out a useful result characterizing the gap between the $N$-th and $(N+1)$-th eigenvalues of $\mH_k$. \begin{prop} Under the same setup as in \Cref{thm:convergence ETF}, we have

 \end{prop}